 Website page speed testing, and any other metric for that matter, used to be something only developers cared about.
 But PageSpeed Insights became a way for non-coders to talk about websites in clear numbers.
 They could compare sites, and measure changes over time.
 A competitor agency could pull up a test result and claim that your client’s new, expensive website was poorly made.
 (Spoiler alert: that’s not necessarily true.)

-Additionally, Google tends to “trial” items in their page speed algorithm that eventually become key determining factors in SEO rankings.
+Google considers PageSpeed as a key determining SEO ranking factor.
 Remember “mobile-geddon”?
 Mobile-geddon was when Google announced that websites without a mobile-friendly version would be ranked lower than their mobile-friendly counterparts.
 This resulted in a rush to make websites display better on devices in order to avoid SEO ramifications.
 The PageSpeed Insights test let developers gauge their mobile performance before Google’s policy officially rolled out.

 Core Web Vitals

-The latest trialed element is collectively called Core Web Vitals.
+One thing that Google is now trialing in their ranking factor algorithm is collectively called Core Web Vitals.
 This term refers to three elements: First Input Delay (FID), Largest Contentful Paint (LCP), and Cumulative Layout Shift (CLS).
-Each of these items has a blue flag on the PSI results page.
+Each of these items has a blue flag on the PageSpeed Insights results page.

 - First Input Delay refers to the time before a user interacts with your site.
 If scripts are continuing to load in the background, a user may not be able to click on something immediately.
 Note that because FID is about real-world users, this metric is not available in the Lab Data.